 Standardized Tests of English Proficiency

-Most students fulfill the English requirement by taking the Test of English as a Foreign Language (TOEFL), the International English Testing System (IELTS), or the PEARSON Test of English (PTE).
+Most students fulfill the English requirement by taking the Test of English as a Foreign Language (TOEFL), the International English Testing System (IELTS), the Duolingo English Test, or the PEARSON Test of English (PTE).
 For IELTS, an overall band score of 6.5 is sufficient for graduate admission.
+For the Duolingo English Test (160-point scale), a score of 105 is sufficient.
 For PEARSON, a score of 47 is sufficient.
 TOEFL requirements vary based on the type of TOEFL test taken, and scores are valid for up to two years.
 The minimum university requirement is:

 For applicants or students who are on campus, there are two other tests that can satisfy the English proficiency requirement.